MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-integration.md

 ## Can I set up bi-directional integration?

 No, integration is currently one-way (Human Resources to finance and operations).
-However, there is a default template available to send data from Human Resources to Finance.
+However, there's a default template available to send data from Human Resources to Finance.

 ## Can I allow record deletion as part of my integration?